-Sub-floor is meant to be flat and level.
-If not, your finish floor--the solid hardwood, laminate, tile, or other exposed flooring that goes on top of the sub-floor--will never be flat and level.
+A subfloor is meant to be flat and level.
+If not, your floor covering, which is the solid hardwood, laminate, tile, or other exposed flooring that goes on top of the subfloor, will never be flat and level.
 This problem can be fixed, but it all depends on exactly what kind of uneven flooring you have.

-Floor Slopes From One End To The Other End
+Entire Floor Slopes From End to End

 Floor Slopes Toward the Middle